And the Emmy Goes to…Alumnus Monte Haught

 If you like what you do, so it's said, success will follow.
 This has certainly been the case for Monte Haught '91.

-A hair stylist for TV and movie actors, Haught won the 2012 Emmy award for Outstanding Hairstyling for a Miniseries and Movie for his work on the horror-drama TV series "American Horror Story."
+A hair stylist for TV and movie actors, Haught won the 2014 Emmy award for Outstanding Hairstyling for a Miniseries or a Movie for his work on the horror-drama TV series "American Horror Story: Coven."
+Two years ago, he also won an Emmy award for Outstanding Hairstyling for a Miniseries and Movie for his work on the TV series "American Horror Story."

 Haught came to RU intending to major in biology, but he switched to theatre during his freshman year.
 When he was cast in Radford's children's theatre production of "Punch and Judy," his career was launched.

 Haught credits RU's Department of Theatre & Cinema with giving him a well-rounded education in his field.
 When he graduated, he realized he would need to specialize in one particular area of theatre.
 He decided on hair.
 The rest is styling history.